Indirect forces in disc-planet interaction: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Lev Arzamasskiy, Alexandros Ziampras, Scott Tremaine and Jim Stone for useful discussions.
+We are grateful to Lev Arzamasskiy, Alexandros Ziampras, Scott Tremaine and Jim Stone for useful discussions, and to an anonymous referee for helpful suggestions.
 R.R.R. acknowledges financial support from the STFC grant ST/T00049X/1 and the IBM Einstein Fellowship at the IAS.
 A.J.D. was supported by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51553.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 C.W.F acknowledges support provided by the Friends of the IAS Members fund.